Shortcut Smoked Pulled Pork

 Nope!
 It is my favorite grill thus far, but you are welcome to use this recipe on any wood-pellet grill.
 If you use a smoker or other type of grill you may need to make some alterations but the basics are the same.
 We love our Traeger and use it for all our grilling needs, but you are welcome to use what you have on hand.

 I hope you all enjoy this shortcut pulled pork recipe.
 You get your pulled pork in a fraction of the time without losing any of the delicious flavors!

 - Turn your pellet grill onto smoke mode, or set it to about 180-190 degrees or as close as you can get to that.
 You want to really hit this hard with smoke.

 - Coat your pork roast with the Shoulder Rub and salt, and place it on the grill.

 - Smoke for 3-4 hours, flipping several times during the smoking time.

-- By the morning, your pork should be super tender and shreddable.
+- By the morning (or when your pressure cooker beeps), your pork should be super tender and shreddable.
 If so, turn the slow cooker to low and make sure there's plenty of liquid/bbq sauce in there, shred, and let it hold on low until dinnertime.
 Alternatively, you can refrigerate and reheat at dinner if you get home late or like to eat dinner at a later hour.
 If it needs longer and isn't quite shreddable, just leave it in the slow cooker while you go to work on medium, and it'll definitely be pullable by the time you get home.